-Figure 26 shows a simple historical analysis of market share of capacity and HHI from January 2013 to December 2015.
+Figure 25 shows a simple historical analysis of market share of capacity and HHI from January 2013 to December 2015 on the basis of registered capacity.
 From this chart, we can draw a few insights:

 - Seraya and Senoko are the two largest players. - Their market share has been declining since 2013, along with the introduction of Pacific light, two large Keppel units, a large Sembcorp unit and a large Tuas unit. - The HHI has been decreasing over time, indicating that the market is becoming less concentrated. - The introduction of PacificLight, Sembcorp and Keppel units all lead to a corresponding reduction in the HHI.
 Interestingly, the introduction of Tuas CCP5 unit neither increases nor decreases the HHI due to its comparative size in the market. - With the introduction of Tuaspring, Senoko's market share drops below 25%, so that no single participant has a market share greater than 25%.
 Further, the HHI drops below 1800, to 1716, which is out of the FERC range of 'highly concentrated'.
+Similar outcomes occur with regard to licenced capacity (as opposed to registered).

-Figure 26: Historical market share and HHI
+Figure 25: Historical market share and HHI